haacked/haacked.com/_posts/2015/2015-02-07-failure-and-repair.markdown

 ## Moral

 Systems and policies that require 100% failure prevention to work are highly suspect.
-Such a system should trigger your spidey sense.
-When building a system or policy, think not only about how the system or palicy might fail, but how users of the system and those subject to the policy might fail.
+Such a system should trigger your Spidey sense.
+When building a system or policy, think not only about how the system or policy might fail, but how users of the system and those subject to the policy might fail.
 And give them tools to recover and repair failures.
 Perhaps the only guarantee you can provide is there will be failure.
-So prepare for it.
+So prepare for it and prepare to recover from it.